Emily Cockayne: Career

 In 2007, Cockayne published Hubbub.
 Filth, Noise & Stench in England 1600-1770.
 A reviewer in The Independent commented: 'Cockayne draws us into a world where snickleways (narrow, often noisome passages) might be contaminated by fallen axunge (pig fat used to grease axles) or the overflow from a "house of easement"'.
 The book has been described as 'a treasure-house of material for scholars'.
 Toni Morrison said Hubbub was 'a really extraordinary book', and that it had influenced her 2008 novel A Mercy.
 Hubbub is often included in academic bibliographies of seminal works in modern urban history and the history of everyday life.
 A second edition of Hubbub was issued in 2021 with a new afterword.

 Cheek by Jowl.
 A History of Neighbours followed in 2012.
 A reviewer in Literary Review described Cheek by Jowl as 'authoritative if heavy-going'; while The Telegraph noted that 'Cockayne does not marshal her subject particularly linearly ... [but] crisply accounts for our disappearing notion of neighbourliness'.

 In 2020, Cockayne published a history of recycling and material reuse entitled Rummage.
 The Guardian hailed Rummage as 'brilliantly original and deeply-researched', while The Sunday Times called it 'rich and meticulous'.

 In addition to her academic work, which has included contributions to the history of Magdalen College Oxford and essays on noise and deafness in Urban History and The Historical Journal respectively, Cockayne has written for Architectural Review; The Daily Telegraph; The Times; Times Literary Supplement; and The Wall Street Journal.
 She has appeared on BBC Radio 4 programmes Thinking Allowed and Woman's Hour; BBC Radio 3's The Listening Service; and in international broadcasts.

-Cockayne is working on a study of anonymous letter-writing for Oxford University Press.
+Cockayne's study of anonymous letter-writing, Penning Poison: A History of Anonymous Letters, was published by Oxford University Press in 2023.